Prag8855/aab/content/guides/blue-card.md

 - [ ] **Permission to do this job**
     You must have all the permits and special qualifications needed for the job.[^12] For example, doctors, engineers and lawyers need special qualifications. - [Find the requirements for your job](https://www.anerkennung-in-deutschland.de/en/interest/finder/profession)
 - [ ] **A university degree**
     Your university degree must be recognised in Germany.
-Use [Anabin](https://hallogermany.com/blog/anabin-guide-academic-degrees) to see if your school and degree are recognised. - [How to use Anabin](https://hallogermany.com/blog/anabin-guide-academic-degrees)
+Use [Anabin](https://hallogermany.com/blog/anabin-guide-academic-degrees) to see if your university and degree are recognised. - [How to use Anabin](https://hallogermany.com/blog/anabin-guide-academic-degrees)

 You do not need a university degree if...[^31]